PEN America Free Expression Essay Competition

 GUIDELINES

-For our second year of the Free Expression Essay Competition, PEN America invites students to write essays on any issue related to free expression in the U.S. or abroad, at a length of 1,000 words for both the high school and college competition levels.
+For our third year of the Free Expression Essay Competition, PEN America invites students to write essays on any issue related to free expression in the U.S. or abroad, at a length of 1,000 words for both the high school and college competition levels.

-We ask that you please submit your essay as a PDF or Word document through our online application portal on Submittable.
+We ask that you please submit your essay as a PDF through our online application portal on Submittable.
 On Submittable, you will be prompted to create a free account in order to access the entry submission form and upload your materials.
 All submissions must be received on or before March 8th at 11:59pm ET.

-The submission window will close on March 8, 2023.
-Winners will be announced in May 2023.
+Winners will be announced in May 2024.

 Prompt